 While Alopecia Areata cannot be cured – it can most definitely be treated.
 Available treatment options include corticosteroids, Minoxidil, ointments like Anthralin, as well as contact immunotherapy.
 Laser therapy, surgical hair replacement therapy, PRP and even mesotherapy are also options to consider.

-The specialists at Hair Clinic International will assess your condition in a free consultation and will help you to successfully restore your luscious locks.
+The specialists at Hair Clinic International will assess your condition during a free consultation and will help you to successfully restore your luscious locks.
 Contact us today to make a booking!